 The federal government continues to enact measures to mitigate the financial impact of the pandemic.
-Here are the available assistance you can take advantage of:
+Here is an overview of the assistance you may be able to take advantage of:

 - The Canada Emergency Wage Subsidy (CEWS) is intended to help businesses cover a portion of wages and keep employees on payroll.
 It continues until June 2021.

 - The work-sharing program allows employees whose hours got reduced by an average of 10% to 60% to claim employment insurance for lost wages.
 This has been extended to 76 weeks from 38.

 - The Canada Emergency Rent Subsidy provides rent and mortgage assistance until June 2021.
 Businesses can make claims retroactively for the period of Sept.
 27 to Oct.
 24, 2020.